 It would be slightly premature to ponder the decade’s impact just yet.
 However, everyone’s aware of the gentrification phenomenon that is slowly but surely stripping London of its popular culture and history.
 It’s no secret that our beloved capital is more or less being ruthlessly destroyed by greedy property developers and clueless councillors.
-What transpires is the evident decline of the West End in favour of once-deprived areas like Dalston and Haggeston.
-There is indeed a greater choice of alternative clubs in East London now, even if the scene and its protagonists have lost much of their innovation and sparkle.
+What transpires from the whole debacle is the evident decline of the West End in favour of once-deprived areas like Dalston and Haggeston.
+There is indeed a greater choice of alternative clubs in East London these days, even if the scene and its protagonists have lost much of their innovation and sparkle.
 The dressing up isn’t so polished anymore and when it is, it’s likely to feel a mite déjà vu.
-There’s predictably a lot of “tacky drag” going on, like lumberjack-types throwing on a wig and a pair of stilettos and going out on the piss.
+There’s still a gaggle of kids who push the boat out but, on the whole, “tacky drag” is order of the day.
+You see a lot of lumberjack-types throwing on a wig and a pair of stilettos and going out on the piss.
 Moreover, It has to be said that drugs like ketamine have made the scene and the music feel much darker.

 Objectively speaking, one can safely say that, so far, there has been NO revolution in clubland.
-But, hey, one can dream on, the decade’s far from over yet, is it?
+But, hey, one can dream on, the decade isn’t over yet, is it?